As an Amazon Associate I earn from qualifying purchases.

 - 1 tbsp. water

 - 2 cups unsweetened almond milk

-- 3 whole eggs
+- 3 large whole eggs

-- Maple syrup for topping
+- maple syrup for topping

 - In a medium pot, combine the apples, oil, cinnamon and vanilla (not the maple syrup).

 - In a large mixing bowl, whisk together the almond milk, eggs and allspice.

 - In a large baking dish (I used 2, 9×13 dishes) pour a small amount of the milk mixture into the bottom of the baking dish(s).

 - Set the bread, cut side down, in your baking dish.
 Pour the apples over the bread slices and work them in between the slices of bread.